 PHE’s JSNA support pack helps local areas develop joint strategic needs assessments and local joint health and wellbeing strategies that effectively address public health issues relating to alcohol, drug and tobacco use.

-Regional Office and Support Contacts
+Regional Support Contacts

 North East: Fresh

-Yorkshire and the Humber: Scott Crosby
+Yorkshire and the Humber: Breath 2025

-The World Health Organisation Framework Convention on Tobacco Control (FCTC) is the world’s first global health treaty.
+Background The World Health Organisation Framework Convention on Tobacco Control (FCTC) is the world’s first global health treaty.
 It is designed to help countries work to eliminate the harm caused by tobacco.
 Article 5.3 is a key element of the treaty.
-It is intended to protect public health policy from the influence of the tobacco industry.
-It […]Read More
+It is intended to protect public health policy from the influence of the tobacco industry. […]Read More

 ASH runs a series of webinars to provide local and national professionals working in tobacco control with up to date information and resources on key topic areas.
 If you have any suggestions for future webinar topics or would like to be added to the email list to receive updates about webinars please email firstname.lastname@example.org.
 ASH […]Read More